mrklingon/Ship-on-a-Chip/README.md

 Change showdecks = False to showdecks = True if you want the decks to be listed on start.

-Touch pad #1 to go "up" a deckand pad #2 to go down - holding both jumps to a random deck.
+Touch pad #1 to go "up" a deck and pad #2 to go down - holding both jumps to a random deck.